-The Board has fixed the close of business on March 27, 2015 as the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting.
-As of the record date, there were 430,473,265 shares of our common stock outstanding and entitled to vote at the Annual Meeting.
+The Board has fixed the close of business on March 28, 2017 as the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting.
+As of the record date, there were [XX] shares of our common stock outstanding and entitled to vote at the Annual Meeting.

 The presence, in person or by proxy, of holders of a majority of the shares entitled to vote at the Annual Meeting will constitute a quorum.
-Abstentions, withheld votes and broker non-votes are included in determining whether a quorum is present for the meeting.
+Abstentions, withheld votes, and broker non-votes are included in determining whether a quorum is present for the meeting.
 Abstentions include shares present in person but not voting and shares represented by proxy but with respect to which the holder has abstained.
 Broker non-votes occur when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power on that item and has not received instructions from the beneficial owner.
 Although brokers have discretionary power to vote your shares with respect to "routine" matters, they do not have discretionary power to vote your shares on "non-routine" matters.
-As discussed in more detail below, we believe the following proposals will be considered non-routine and, therefore, your broker will not be able to vote your shares with respect to these proposals unless the broker receives appropriate instructions from you: Proposal No. 1 (Election of Directors), Proposal No. 2 (Advisory Resolution to Approve Executive Compensation), Proposal No. 4 (Second Amendment to the Amended and Restated Stock Incentive Plan and Reapproval of the Material Terms of the Plan for Purposes of Section 162(m) of the Code) and Proposal No. 5 (Amendment to the 2000 Employee Stock Purchase Plan).
+As discussed in more detail below, we believe the following proposals will be considered non-routine and, therefore, your broker will not be able to vote your shares with respect to these proposals unless the broker receives appropriate instructions from you: Proposal No. 1 (Election of Directors), Proposal No. 2 (Advisory Resolution to Approve Executive Compensation), Proposal No. 3 (Advisory Vote on the Frequency of Future Advisory Votes on Executive Compensation), Proposal No. 5 (Amendment to the ON Semiconductor Corporation Amended and Restated Stock Incentive Plan to increase the number of shares of common stock issuable thereunder by 27,900,000 shares) and effect certain other changes to such plan, Proposal No. 6 (Amendment to the ON Semiconductor Corporation 2000 Employee Stock Purchase Plan to increase the cumulative total number of shares of common stock issuable thereunder from 23,500,000 to 28,500,000), Proposal No. 7 (Amendment to the ON Semiconductor Corporation Certificate of Incorporation to eliminate certain restrictions on removal of directors), and Proposal No. 8 (Amendment to the ON Semiconductor Corporation Certificate of Incorporation Certificate of Incorporation to increase the cumulative total number of authorized shares of common stock from 750,000,000 shares to 1,250,000,000 shares).
 Broker non-votes will not be counted as either votes cast for or against a matter, but will be counted for purposes of determining a quorum for the meeting.